Road and pavement repairs

 Our contractors are responsible for making sure safe diversions are in place for traffic and pedestrians.
 We are not responsible for the repair of pavements on private streets.

-To report a road or path problem you will need to register and sign in to MyAccount.sign in to report a road or path problem
+To report a road or pavement problem you will need to register and sign in to MyAccount.sign in to report a road or pavement problem